dmytro-demchyna/schema-keeper/README.md

 ## Extended usage

-You can inject SchemaKeeper to a your own code.
+You can inject SchemaKeeper to your own code.

 ```php
 <?php